The 31st ACEO Leadership Conference was -for the first time- held virtually. It took place from 29 till 31 October 2021 on an interactive platform.

 What are the exploration skills leaders need in order to lead the way through the uncertain and scary jungle of uncertainty?
 How does leadership work in a world of contactless contacts?
 How do employees cope and managers manage when they are away from the office?

 The underlying question is: how can we build antifragile organizations that not only resist shocks but can benefit from them?

-During the conference, we will explore the terra incognita of our times and discuss how leadership creates antifragility.
+During the conference, we explored the terra incognita of our times and discussed how leadership creates antifragility.